-As part of its mission to facilitate a more coordinated, predictable, timely, and effective response to the fuel and energy needs of crisis-affected populations, the SAFE Humanitarian Working Group seeks to create a public database of deployable humanitarian and technology experts to help strengthen existing capacity and programs for access to energy and clean and efficient energy technologies for heating, lighting, cooking, and powering to refugees, internally displaced persons (IDPs), and other crisis-affected people.
-Members of the Energy Roster, also known as Energy Advisers, can be deployed in the initial stages of sudden-onset emergencies, as well as in protracted or recurring humanitarian situations, to support the Humanitarian Coordinator, Humanitarian Country Teams, UN agencies, cluster leads, NGOs, and governments.
+As part of its mission to facilitate a more coordinated, predictable, timely, and effective response to the fuel and energy needs of crisis-affected populations, the SAFE Humanitarian Working Group established a database of deployable humanitarian and technology experts in 2016 to help strengthen existing capacity and programs for access to energy and clean and efficient energy technologies for heating, lighting, cooking, and powering to refugees, internally displaced persons (IDPs), and other crisis-affected people.
+Members of the Energy Roster can be deployed in the initial stages of sudden-onset emergencies, as well as in protracted or recurring humanitarian situations, to support the Humanitarian Coordinator, Humanitarian Country Teams, UN agencies, cluster leads, NGOs, and governments.

 Well-trained and coordinated staff who provide programmatic and technical support to energy projects is a critical gap in humanitarian assistance.
 Despite its importance, energy access is often left out of humanitarian strategies for health, protection, food security, shelter, and water, sanitation, and hygiene (WASH).
 For example, most of the food provided by humanitarian agencies must be cooked before it can be eaten, but efficient cookstoves and fuel are rarely provided, leading women and children to risk their safety to collect wood outside the camp limits.
 Lack of lighting increases refugees’ vulnerability to physical injury or attack when navigating camps after dark, and limits critical livelihood and education activities.
 Without power to charge mobile phones or supply health centers, crisis-affected people cannot reach their loved ones or call for help in emergencies, and crucial medications and vaccines cannot be refrigerated.
 Without adequate heating in shelters, families can suffer in harsh winter conditions.